Copper: What's Next?

 1) The dominant trend (price)

-2) The Sentiment Trend
+2) The sentiment trend

-3) COT Data
+3) COT data

-The two which are most important to me are the dominant and Sentiment Trend.
-To help my readers to better visualize what sentiment looks like in different markets, I have built Sentiment Trend charts out of Daily Sentiment Index data.
-I have added my own moving averages to these charts, in hopes of positioning myself to use a trend following approach based on sentiment.
+The two which are most important to me are the dominant and sentiment trend.
+To help my readers to better visualize what sentiment looks like in different markets, I have built sentiment trend charts out of Daily Sentiment Index data.
+I have added my own moving averages to these charts in hopes of positioning myself to use a trend following an approach based on sentiment.
 The idea behind this is that I want to have both the sentiment trend and the dominant trend aligned when I take a position on a specific commodity.
 The final step in my analysis on a specific commodity is COT data.
 This helps me to see if commercial hedgers are positioned at extremes and if I should be wary of this.
 Now that I've explained how I position myself, I will go into deeper analysis on each of my indicators.

 Sentiment